 An accurate (or accurate enough for its purpose) simulation model can reduce the need for building, testing / destroying real physical systems.
 This can start as simple as an Excel sheet with data and calculations resulting in a pie graph.
 Or as sophisticated as a virtual car crash simulation using tens or hundred of processors to generate.
 Besides calculating, by showing how it will look, the possibility to play with it and walk around it, helps to make decisions and collaborate.
 Some examples you find below in the short videos.
 There’s the Toyota virtual crash simulator, Volvo chassis simulator, Autodesk / Microsoft demo for an augmented reality motor bike, SpaceX mars landing simulation, Die casting simulation by ProCast.

 How to create documentation in an agile way?
 And, should we even create documentation when working in a model based enterprise?
 The Agile Manifesto says “Working Product Over Comprehensive Documentation”.
-Mind the word ‘over”, meaning we valid both left and right but left more.
+Mind the word ‘over”, meaning we valid both left and right finding the proper balance.
 Documentation may start to sound a bit old-fashioned, but is not to be mistaken by ‘documents’ and still relevant by its very definition ‘material that provides official information or evidence or that serves as a record’.
 It is basically is an extension describing anything not directly clear to any stakeholder.

-In a model-based enterprise, the basic idea is that models take the place of documents, meaning we will get much smaller chunks of documentation.
+In a model-based enterprise, the basic idea is that models take the place of loose documents, meaning we will get much smaller chunks of documentation as part of the model.
 Some of the documentation will become unnecessary as to how the model is constructed, visualized and how we interact with it.
 Further reduction can be achieved for instance by adding information directly to the CAD model (model based definition).
 Of course the best way to reduce the need for documentation is to make a design that doesn’t require much explanation.
 As goes for both design and documentation, quality takes time.
 Like Woodrow Wilson once said, “… If I am to speak ten minutes, I need a week for preparation; …; if an hour, I am ready now.”